 One of its many additional goals is to educate its visitors about wildlife, nature, their importance, and the best ways human beings can help them.

-A wide range of animals can be found at the Southwest Wildlife Conservation Center, including jaguars, black bears, mountain lions, bobcats, porcupines, Mexican grey wolves, coyotes, and so many more.
+A wide range of animals can be found at the Southwest Wildlife Conservation Center, including black bears, mountain lions, bobcats, javelinas, Mexican grey wolves, coyotes, and so many more.

-Some are local to Scottsdale, but many come from father away.
+Most of the sanctuary residents are local to Scottsdale, but some hail from farther away.

 Numerous activities make this one of the fun things to do in Scottsdale, Arizona.